top of page

 “That’s right.
 If our clients need a receptionist they want someone with that experience.”

 Most of my interviews have been a “closed box” based on a fixed set of tasks in a job description.
 Can you do these 10 tasks?
-Tick, tick, tick, tick, tick, you're hired.
-(Or if you don't get all the ticks, you're not).
+Tick, tick, tick, tick, you're hired.
+If you don't get all the ticks, you’re not.
 Not one question about anything outside the box.
-Employers want broad thinking, problem solving and interest in the direction of the enterprise, they want real vision and enthusiasm and not just a bucket of technical skills, but they don't interview and hire for it.
-They hire for narrowly focused people and then wonder why they're only interested in one thing.
-They hire for "right now" support without a thought to what this person might – or might not – contribute in two to five years.
+Employers want broad thinking, problem solving and interest in the direction of the enterprise, they want real vision and enthusiasm and not just a bucket of technical skills, but they don’t interview and hire for it.
+They hire for narrowly focused people and then wonder why they’re only interested in one thing.
+They hire for “right now” support without a thought to what this person might – or might not – contribute in two to five years.

 It’s important to recognize that I didn’t ignore the tasks for which I was hired, nor did I strike out in some unexpected direction purely to satisfy my own desires.
-This is important because, as JT O’Donnell of the job search service Work It Daily emphasizes, “Companies want specialists.
-They want to hire somebody to do a specific thing.”
-We cannot fail to excel at the “specific thing” we’ve been hired for.
+This is significant because, as J.T.
+O’Donnell of the job search service Work It Daily emphasizes, “Companies want specialists.
+They want to hire somebody to do a specific thing…They have a pain point…The more valuable your services are, the more they solve a problem or alleviate a pain, the more they’re the aspirin, the better.”3 We cannot fail to excel at the specific thing we’ve been hired for.

 Why won’t the old paradigm of “just do the job you were hired for” work any more?
 Two reasons.